X3n0m0rph59/precached/_posts/2017-12-17-Status-Update-5.markdown

 daemon that implements a simple request/response protocol.

 The following requests are currently implemented:
+  * Get a list of currently traced processes
   * Get in-flight tracer data of currently traced processes
   * Get the current status of the prefetcher threads
   * Request and drain ringbuffer of `precached` daemon's internal events
   * Get global statistics gathered by the daemon

-The new `preachedtop` application periodically issues one or more of the above listed requests to the `precached` daemon, and then displays the returned data.
+The new `preachedtop` application periodically issues one or more of the above mentioned requests to the `precached` daemon, and then displays the returned data.

 ## User Interface of `precachedtop`